Suletta-Majo/combpartpy/README.md

 rename your separated main program files
 *****.part0~99.py
 put this combpartpy.py same directory and run
-this program create combined copy those files in one
-part0 is basefile,other files [from and import] not copy
+this program create combined copy those files in one and run the program. part0 is basefile,other files [from and import] not copy

 note